bcoughlan/sbtest/asdads/README.md

-# Auto-Generated Swagger Bindings to `SwaggerPetstore`
+# Auto-Generated Swagger Bindings to `SwaggerPetstoreasdad`

-The library in `lib` provides auto-generated-from-Swagger bindings to the SwaggerPetstore API.
+The library in `lib` provides auto-generated-from-Swagger bindings to the SwaggerPetstoreasdad API.

 ## Installation